falcosecurity/falco-website/content/en/docs/concepts/rules/fspath.md

 ### Motivation

 A variety of different syscalls take file system paths as arguments.
 However, there is little consistency in the fields that can access those file system paths.
-Depending on the syscall, the file system path might be available in `evt.rawarg.path`, `evt.rawarg.pathname`, `evt.rawarg.name`, `fd.name`, etc. And for some system calls, the file system path is in the enter event instead of the exit event.
-This makes writing simple Falco rules that act on file system paths challenging because the field must depend on the syscall and the event direction.
+Depending on the syscall, the file system path might be available in `evt.rawarg.path`, `evt.rawarg.pathname`, `evt.rawarg.name`, `fd.name`, etc. This makes writing simple Falco rules that act on file system paths challenging because the field must depend on the syscall.

 To help address this inconsistency, in Falco version 0.36, we added a new set of fields that normalize file system paths across various syscalls.